Going remote: the recipe for a successful long-distance working relationship

 It’s important to point out that these fears are not entirely unfounded.
 They can (and often do) become a problem and even result in projects going very wrong.

 However, there are recipes, tools, and techniques to make sure that none of them derail your project.
-Star has the successful track record and happy customers to prove that we know what we’re talking about.
+Star has a successful track record and happy customers to prove that we know what we’re talking about.
 And as avid promoters of remote working, we’re happy to share our experience with the world.

 remote workspace